 After installing the perch, the bird house is ready to welcome its tenants.
 Just make sure you hang it to a tree about 6′ / 2m above the ground, to keep the cats away.

 Thank you for reading our article on how to build a bird house and we recommend you to check out the rest of our projects.
-Don’t forget to share our articles with your friends, by using the social media widgets.
+Don’t forget to SHARE our articles with your friends, by using the social media widgets.
+LIKE us to be the first that gets our updates and to help us add more free plans.